arjuxn/xliff_translator/README.md

 Run the installer and follow the installation steps.

 After installation, XLIFF Translator can be launched from the Start Menu or from the desktop shortcut if one was created during installation.

-The customer does not need to install or configure:

-* Python
-* pip
-* Git
-* PyTorch
-* Hugging Face
-* FastAPI
-* Uvicorn
-* The NLLB model

 The required translation model is bundled with the application.